-- 14.4.1 The supervisor shall be responsible for the safety of the welding operation.
-He shall ensure that appropriate measures for fire cover are taken throughout the welding operation.
-One fire tender shall be on standby throughout the operation with exception where under wing aircraft fire protection system is available, and then the fire engine standby may not be necessary.
-If at any time, a hazardous condition develops, the AES shall have the authority to stop the welding operation. - 14.4.2 A checklist shall be maintained in order to eliminate all hazards and possible ignition sources when aircraft welding is to be carried out.
+- 13.8.1 The supervisor shall be responsible for fire safety during hot works. - 13.8.2 A checklist shall be maintained in order to eliminate all hazards and possible ignition sources when aircraft welding is to be carried out.
 The supervisor shall be thoroughly familiar with each aircraft to be welded so that he has proper knowledge of the flammable vapour sources and combustible materials on the aircraft.
 Prior to starting any welding operation, the supervisor in charge of the project shall inspect the area to see that all safety requirements have been complied with and all necessary steps have been taken to ensure that welding works can be conducted safely.

-Chapter 15 - Fire Precautions During Oxygen Charging and Storage
+Chapter 14 - Fire Precautions During Oxygen Charging and Storage

-15.1 Scope
+14.1 Scope

-15.1.1 This Chapter describes the hazards associated with the handling of breathing oxygen aboard aircraft and describes the recommended procedures for safe charging.
+14.1.1 This Chapter describes the hazards associated with the handling of breathing oxygen aboard aircraft and describes the recommended procedures for safe charging.
 Reference should also be made to the latest edition of NFPA 410: Standard on Aircraft Maintenance.

-- 15.2.1 Currently, aircraft breathing oxygen systems may utilize either gaseous or liquid oxygen. - 15.2.2 Gaseous oxygen is colorless, odorless, tasteless and non-toxic.
+- 14.2.1 Currently, aircraft breathing oxygen systems may utilize either gaseous or liquid oxygen. - 14.2.2 Gaseous oxygen is colorless, odorless, tasteless, and non-toxic.
 It constitutes about 21 percent of normal air by volume and is about 10 percent heavier than air.
-Above its critical temperature (-82.4°C) or oxygen can exist only as a gas regardless of the pressure exerted upon it. - 15.2.3 Liquid oxygen is a light blue, transparent liquid, which flows like water.
+Above its critical temperature (-82.4°C) or oxygen can exist only as a gas regardless of the pressure exerted upon it. - 14.2.3 Liquid oxygen is a light blue, transparent liquid, which flows like water.
 It boils at minus 147.2°C at standard atmospheric pressure.
 If a volume of liquid oxygen is confined and allowed to warm to room temperatures, the attempt of the vaporizing oxygen to expand will result in the attainment of extremely high pressures (in the order of 40,000 psi).

-15.3 Hazards
+14.3 Hazards

-15.3.1 Both gaseous and liquid oxygen are stable, non-flammable substances, but they vigorously support combustion and increase the intensity of fires.
+14.3.1 Both gaseous and liquid oxygen are stable, non-flammable substances, but they vigorously support combustion and increase the intensity of fires.
 This makes it necessary to keep concentrations of oxygen separated from combustibles and from any source of ignition.
 Therefore, the highest standard of housekeeping is essential in areas where oxygen is stored or charged.

-- 15.3.2 Physical damage to, or a failure of, oxygen cylinders, valves or plumbing can result in explosive rupture in oxygen system components causing danger to life, limb and property. - 15.3.3 In addition to aggravating the fire hazard, liquid oxygen can cause severe burns (frostbite) when in contact with the skin because of its low temperature. - 15.3.4 Only corrosion resistant tubing, pipes and fittings suitable for the class of oxygen service it is intended to provide, shall be used.
+- 14.3.2 Physical damage to, or a failure of, oxygen cylinders, valves or plumbing can result in explosive rupture in oxygen system components causing danger to life, limb and property. - 14.3.3 In addition to aggravating the fire hazard, liquid oxygen can cause severe burns (frostbite) when in contact with the skin because of its low temperature. - 14.3.4 Only corrosion resistant tubing, pipes and fittings suitable for the class of oxygen service it is intended to provide, shall be used.

-15.4 Precautions for Charging Operations
+14.4 Precautions for Charging Operations